artyomsbr/ironpulse-privacy/index.md

 ## 13. Third-party services we **do not** use

-To be explicit — Iron Pulse contains no integrations with:
+To be explicit — Strenos contains no integrations with:

 - Google Analytics, Firebase, Crashlytics, Sentry, Bugsnag, AppCenter
 - Facebook SDK, Meta Pixel, AppsFlyer, Adjust, Branch